 If you are familiar with T&T, you may go right into the adventure, but only take a first level warrior.
 [No magic users or higher level characters in this adventure.]
 Whenever you are told to "roll for a WM (or wandering monster)" role one six sided die.
 If you roll a 1-5, nothing happens.
 If you roll a 6, a wandering monster appears and you must go to the Wandering Monster table.
 If you kill the wandering monster, you come back to where you left off.
 Any time you wish to stop and rest (to regain strength) for each turn that you rest, you must roll again for a wandering monster.
 [Someday I'll get someone who can program in CGI to put up a program that will do combat and roll for wandering monsters automatically, but until then, the honor system!]
 Also, here is a character card to keep track of your character.
 Go to this page and print out the character card before you start.

-To "roll dice" you get the online casino style dice out of your Monopoly or Yatzee set, and roll them at home.
-Or you can go to this online dice roller.
-This link takes you to a screen that explains how to open a second screen with the dice roller in it.
+To "roll dice" you get the dice out of your Monopoly or Yatzee set, and roll them at home.
+Or there are numerous online dice rollers.

 Each of the rooms in Buffalo Castle is numbered.
 If you come back to a room where you have already defeated the monster or completed the task or whatever, just roll for a wandering monster instead of following the room instructions.